 Inspired by the Taylorist efficiencies, the Modernist movement helped to spatialize the changing societal values during this period.
 Proposals such as Broadacre City and Ville Radieuse epitomize the idealized (although controversial) visions of urban life during the first half of the twentieth century.
 While ultimately never realized, the phantoms of projects such as these live on through the Euclidean zoning regulations of our time (as well as in Brasilia), establishing ground rules for how cities can develop.
 The prevailing ideas of functional separation may have been sensible in the midst of an industrial revolution, but they are less compatible with contemporary ideas of healthy urban development.
 Author Jane Jacobs, wrote extensively on how zoning often leads to decay of municipal infrastructure and social capital [17, 18].
 This illustrates how design and architecture are complicit in the production of urban environments that contribute to social disconnection and isolation.

 The home environment – the place where we spend most of our time – is also a product of these forces.
 Urban housing today is primarily a financial instrument – a commodity designed and constructed to maximize profit per square meter.
 This drives property developers to prioritize cookie-cutter studios and 1-bedroom apartments, to maximize rentable square meters and minimize common areas.
-In addition, this greatly contributes to the current reality in which city centers are increasingly only attainable for members of certain socioeconomic brackets, while the rest get displaced to the fringes.
+This also greatly contributes to the urban affordable housing crisis of our time, in which house prices and rents in city centers are prohibitively high, excluding a large portion of society from residing in these areas.

 Before the 1960s, solo households in the western world rarely rose above 10% .
 Today, the majority of households in cities such as London and Stockholm are single-person households.
 An embracement of a culture of individualism is largely driving this trend.
 While solitude is different from loneliness (which is a subjective feeling of disconnect and abandonment), solo dwellers are more susceptible to loneliness.